milyanda/Final-Project-OOP/README.md

    - Create the fruit

 - **[Sprint 2](changelog/sprint-2.md) - (date from 23/11/2020 until 30/11/2020)**
-   - Implementation of snake's movement                           | Milyanda |
+   - Implementation of snake's movement
-   - Test the movement                                            | Milyanda |
+   - Test the movement
-   - Create the fruit                                             | Diandha  |
+   - Create the fruit
-   - Have the fruit show up                                       |   Diandha     |
+   - Have the fruit show up
-   - Test the fruit                                               |   Diandha        |
+   - Test the fruit
-   - Implementation of size improvement caused by fruit intake    |  Diandha         |
+   - Implementation of size improvement caused by fruit intake
-   - Implementation of the game's regulation                      |    Milyanda       |
+   - Implementation of the game's regulation

 - **[Sprint 3](changelog/sprint-3.md) - (date from x until x)**
    - Short changes 1